 Scania OmniCity Double Deck

-The vehicles are finished to a high internal specification to make them stand out from similar looking diesel powered vehicles in the fleet, as otherwise the vehicles would look and sound like any other.
+The vehicles were finished to a high internal specification to make them stand out from similar looking diesel powered vehicles in the fleet, as otherwise the vehicles would look and sound like any other.
 They feature full colour Hanover LED destination displays, leather seats stitched with the Reading Buses logo and an air chill system on the top deck.

 The first vehicle, 1101, was used to shuttle approx 100 delegates attending the Bus Users AGM from the Station to the Wesley Methodist Centre in Queens Road on 26th April 2008.
 The proceedings were opened in fine style by Reading Transport's Chairman, Tony Jones, and all the participants were given a complementary Busabout for the day.
 It is seen below on one of its return trips: